llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 However, this transformation is not correct!
 Since division triggers UB when the divisor is zero, we can only execute speculatively if we are sure we don't hit that condition.
-For the function above, when called like ``f(false, 0)``, before the optimization it would return 0, and after the optimization it now triggers UB.
+The function above, when called as ``f(false, 0)``, would return 0 before the optimization, and triggers UB after being optimizing.

 This example highlights why we minimize the cases that trigger immediate UB as much as possible.